alexRyan719/playground-hbgs278s/statement_4.md

 @[The test cases provided test some of the common "corner cases" you may want to test.]({"stubs": ["control_flow.py"], "command": "python3 control_flow.py"})

+If and elif statements will execute if the expression equates to True or 1.
+If the expression evaluates down to any other value, the attached code won't execute.